Convert Centistokes to Square millimeters per second

 How do I convert Centistokes to Square millimeters per second?

-A CGS kinematic-viscosity unit equal to 0.
+A CGS kinematic-viscosity unit equal to exactly 0.
 To convert Centistokes to Square millimeters per second, multiply by 1.
 For example, 25 cSt equals 25 mm²/s.

 How many Square millimeters per second are in 1 Centistoke?